-The Asian Pacific Fund is a community foundation dedicated to strengthening the Asian and Pacific Islander community in the Bay Area by increasing philanthropy and supporting organizations that serve our most vulnerable community members.
+Our mission is to strengthen the Asian and Pacific Islander community in the Bay Area by increasing philanthropy and supporting the organizations that serve our most vulnerable community members.

 A steering committee of Asian American community leaders established the Asian Pacific Fund in 1993 with encouragement and a major a grant from the United Way of the Bay Area.
 These community leaders recognized a need to increase the resources available to the Asian community, which had grown more diverse and nearly doubled in size in the prior decade.

 The Fund quickly attracted strong leadership to its Board of Directors, while conducting research and sponsoring projects that laid the groundwork for its current activities.
 In addition to the United Way of the Bay Area, this early work was supported by the Evelyn and Walter Haas Jr. Fund, The Aspen Institute, and the W.K.
 Kellogg Foundation and, later, by major grants from The California Endowment.
 The Asian Pacific Fund focused on understanding the charitable interests of Asian Americans and deepening public awareness of Asian community needs.

 Since its second year of operation, the Fund has distributed grants to community organizations.
 Beginning with 54 agencies eligible for grants, the Fund works today with 94 local organizations throughout the Bay Area that serve the diversity of Asian ethnic communities.
 These groups provide services for Cambodian, Chinese, Filipino, Indian, Japanese, Korean, Laotian, Pacific Islander, Thai, Vietnamese, and other Asian and South Asian people.
 The Fund has distributed more than $5.0 million in grants and awards since then and has expanded the scope of its work to include scholarships and other programs supported by private donors.